Follow this Indoor Plant Care Routine checklist to keep your houseplants healthy and thriving all year round!

 If you have a fiddle leaf plant, then shuddering it lightly will mimic the gust of wind, and this will ensure that it develops a strong root system.

 Also, for indoor trees, shaking them gently will make all the loose and dry leaves fall off.

 Here are some of the best trees you can grow indoors

 Decide a day and start doing these things below every month for happy indoor plants:

 Feeding your plants monthly with a balanced liquid fertilizer diluted to half of its strength is a good idea.
-Just make sure that you are not feeding them when you see the symptoms of overfertilization or during the period when they are not actively growing, i.e, winter.
+Just make sure that you are not feeding them when you see the symptoms of overfertilization or during the period when they are not actively growing, i.e., winter.

 Checking for Pests and Diseases

-If your plants have outgrown their containers, transplant them into one size bigger pot to give sufficient space to flourish.
+If your plants have outgrown their containers, transplant them into one size bigger pot to give them sufficient space to flourish.
 A few signs that indicate your plants need re-potting are: